VA loan assumption is a powerful benefit for buyers and sellers that you won't find with other mortgage options.

 One of the more under-the-radar benefits of VA loans is that they're assumable.

-An assumption is generally defined as a purchase transaction where the purchaser takes over the liability of an existing mortgage from the seller.
+An assumption is defined as a purchase transaction where the purchaser takes over the seller's liability of an existing mortgage.

 Loan assumptions and traditional home purchases differ in some key ways.
 Not all VA lenders allow for assumptions.
 Assumptions also have the potential to put your VA loan entitlement and your credit at risk.